Puerto Rico Disabled Veteran Benefits

 What it is: several smaller but real benefits — free burial, fee-free government certificates, a tax exemption on war-surplus property, and priority service.

 - Burial: Puerto Rico municipalities that run public cemeteries must provide, free of charge, a funeral service and a grave/niche to a deceased veteran who resided in the municipality and qualifies for VA burial benefits.
-Separately, the federal VA operates national cemeteries on the island: Puerto Rico National Cemetery (Bayamón) and its replacement, Morovis National Cemetery, where eligible veterans and certain family members receive a grave, opening/closing, and a government headstone or marker at no cost.
+The Commonwealth also operates the Atlantic Garden Veterans Cemetery in Aguadilla (Carr.
+110 Km 6.6, Bo.
+Montaña), a state veterans cemetery reachable at (787) 221-6858 — contact OPV or the cemetery directly for eligibility and current space availability.
+Separately, the federal VA operates national cemeteries on the island: Puerto Rico National Cemetery (Bayamón), which VA's own page states has no new gravesites available (only a family member can still be added to an already-occupied gravesite there), and its replacement, Morovis National Cemetery, which is open for new (first) interments.
+Eligible veterans and certain family members receive a grave, opening/closing, and a government headstone or marker at no cost.
 Confirm current status and eligibility with the VA National Cemetery Administration.

 - War-surplus property: war-surplus material a veteran buys for personal use is exempt from all taxes and excise as long as its total value is no more than $5,000.